Sharing is caring!

 • culinary grade lavender – whenever you’re making anything with flowers, you MUST make sure they are meant for human consumption.
 Not all flowers are grown equally, and with over 400 varieties of lavender available, it’s important to make sure the flowers you’re using are safe to eat.
 I love using this brand of flowers, which is easily available online.

 • vodka – you can use your favorite vodka for this recipe, but you don’t need tippy-top shelf liquor.
-I love using Tito’s or Absolut for my infusions because it’s easy to find locally and good enough to drink without being infused.
+I love using Kirkland brand, Tito’s, or Absolut for my infusions because it’s easy to find locally and good enough to drink without being infused.
 It’s also mid-range in price, making it affordable for infusions as well.
 The most important thing is that it should be plain, unflavored vodka, because we will be adding flavors ourselves!

 See the recipe card for the exact quantities.